MPL 15x10x2 / N38 - neodymium magnet

 - Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
-It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis after entering the body.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the context of children's health.
+It's also worth noting that miniscule components of these products have the potential to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.